 Ongoing services provided

-- Implementation of associated accreditation process for centres to demonstrate their quality.
+- Implementation of the associated accreditation process for centres to demonstrate their quality.

 - Ongoing individual and group training related to contact centre activity and standards.

-- Establishment of protocols and relationships with key referrers: judiciary, family lawyers and Cafcass.
+- Maintain protocols and relationships with key referrers: judiciary, family lawyers and Cafcass.

 - Recognition and funding by central government.